elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 	>         nfs 192.168.1.107 /data/nfs_share true true Not Supported
 	>
 >
->         Notice that my prompt changes to the server that I am authenticated against and also notice that I didn&#8217;t have to type in the password because I am using fastpass.
+>         Notice that my prompt changes to the server that I am authenticated against and also notice that I didn't have to type in the password because I am using fastpass.
 To leave that server from fastpass we can do the following:
 >
 	>
 	>         vi-admin'@'localhost:~[192.168.2.110]> vifptarget -c